Education & eLearning | Web Application

 Improving student engagement and testing outcomes

-Improve engagement, accommodate mobile use and support easy access to assessments, tools and content.
+Improve user engagement, accommodate mobile use and support easy access to assessments, tools and content.

 We were just too close to our products in some ways.
 Useagility looked at them through the lens of an unbiased third party and also shared some of the latest design standards and techniques that they’ve learned from other projects.
 They knew what to look for and they knew what to recommend.